Table of Contents

 Other Items to Consider When Choosing A Colocation Partner

-When choosing the right data center, there are several less obvious items to consider.
+When building your colocation strategy, there are several less obvious items to consider.
 We developed the list below based on our experience with many colocation providers.

 Many colocation facilities are in dense metropolitan areas.
 In many of these facilities, parking can be difficult and expensive.
 There are also safety concerns when parking at night or the early morning in some data center locations.